Forest Hill Trail

 The Forest Hill Trail lies in north central Kings County, five miles north of Bridgetown, and south of St. Peters.
 It loops through a very extensive woodland area, over gently rolling terrain.
 Much of the area is wetland, with deep swales, and including two sizable ponds.
 On Whitlock’s Pond at the south west corner is a look out tower, and uphill at the opposite corner is a 40 foot tower over looking the entire watershed.
 This tower is connected to the main trail system by a spur through meadows and a five minute road walk.

-The trail can be accessed by three trailheads.
-One has parking by the 40 foot tower at Mt.
-Hope, one has parking for horse trailers on the Rte 339 side, and one on Rte 339 at the Whitlock Pond corner.
+The trail can be accessed by two trailheads.
+The Corral trailhead has parking for horse trailers on the Rte 339 side, and the Main trailhead is on Rte 339 at the Whitlock Pond corner.

 In an area as extensive and varied as Forest Hill, a hiker or rider can expect to find almost every kind of tree, shrub, and forest plant; insect, reptilian and bird life; and fur bearers including predators and prey that you will find in any other part of the island.
 You won’t be disappointed at Forest Hill, by the trail or by the surroundings.